0x7FF/BooruToolkit/README.md

 ## Known bugs

-- [ ] Recursive mode is not supported on Windows
+* Recursive mode is not supported on Windows
-- [ ] DLU will only work with simple queries (without special characters like `:` `+` etc.)
+* DLU will only work with simple queries (without special characters like `:` `+` etc.)

 ## License

-BooruToolkit (TagOrganizer) uses MIT license, for more information please consult LICENSE.
+BooruToolkit (TagOrganizer) is public domain, for more information please consult LICENSE.